phpmyadmin/phpmyadmin/config.rst

     :file:`layout.inc.php`` for the theme you are using.

-    If :config:option:`$cfg['EditInWindow']` is set to true, a click on [Edit] from the results page (in the "Showing Rows" section) opens the query window and puts the current query inside it.
+    If :config:option:`$cfg['EditInWindow']` is set to true, a click on [Edit] from the results page (in the :guilabel:`Showing Rows` section) opens the query window and puts the current query inside it.
 If set to false, clicking on the link puts the :abbr:`SQL (structured query language)` query in the right panel's query box.

     If :config:option:`$cfg['QueryHistoryDB']` is set to ``true``, all your Queries are logged to a table, which has to be created by you (see